 Data collected from April 24, 2018, to June 9, 2018, found the following:

 Park a Block Away and Save at Least $1.00 per hour

 Going to one of the blocks in red?
 Save yourself at least $1.00 per hour by parking on a nearby block colored in blue.

-Beginning in the Summer of 2017, the Parking Authority of Baltimore City started using demand for parking spaces to determine the hourly parking meter rate on blocks in the Central Business District.
+Beginning in the Summer of 2017, the Parking Authority of Baltimore City started using demand for parking spaces to determine the hourly parking meter rate on blocks in Central Downtown.
 Using data collected every six months, the Parking Authority will adjust rates to help create one or two available parking spaces on each block, making it easier for parkers to find parking downtown and spend more time enjoying Baltimore.